lukecav/awesome-blocks/README.md

 * [Otter Blocks](https://wordpress.org/plugins/otter-blocks/) - Create beautiful and attracting posts, pages, and landing pages with Gutenberg Blocks and Template Library by Otter.
 Otter comes with dozens of Gutenberg blocks that are all you need to build beautiful pages.
 * [Out of the Block: OpenStreetMap](https://wordpress.org/plugins/ootb-openstreetmap/) - A map block using OpenStreetMap and leaflet.js.
 * [Packerland Custom Blocks](https://wordpress.org/plugins/packerland-custom-blocks/) - Updates Gutenberg with extra features.
+* [Post Format Block](https://wordpress.org/plugins/post-format-block/) - Adds a Post Format Block as a variation of the core/post-terms block.
 * [Power Blocks](https://wordpress.org/plugins/power-blocks/) - Powerful and feature rich blocks for the WordPress Gutenberg editor.
 * [Powerful Blocks](https://wordpress.org/plugins/powerful-blocks/) - Powerful Blocks is a Gutenberg Block Plugin With Awesome Blocks, Prebuilt Templates and Advanced Controls.
 * [Premium Blocks](https://wordpress.org/plugins/premium-blocks-for-gutenberg/) - Gutenberg blocks that will help you build amazing pages with the new WordPress Gutenberg editor.